lucidworks/flare/README.md

 The current app configuration is set to use http://localhost:8888/solr/collection1 as the LucidWorks Search Solr server endpoint.

+When running the executable web application, it runs on port 8080, and is accessible at http://localhost:8080

+NOTE: The first request to the application can be quite slow currently (we'll explore ways to speed that up), so be patient.
+Successive requests to the same application will be spiffy.

 # References

 * [LucidWorks Search](http://www.lucidworks.com/products/lucidworks-search)